Laura Fraser

 Laura Fraser (born 24 July 1975) is a Scottish actress.
-She has played Door in the urban fantasy series Neverwhere (1996), Kate in the film A Knight's Tale (2001), Cat MacKenzie in the BBC Three drama series Lip Service (2010–2012) and Lydia Rodarte-Quayle in the AMC crime drama series Breaking Bad (2012–2013) and its spin-off Better Call Saul (2017–2020).
+She has played Door in the urban fantasy series Neverwhere (1996), Kate in the film A Knight's Tale (2001), Cat MacKenzie in the BBC Three drama series Lip Service (2010–2012), Lydia Rodarte-Quayle in the AMC crime drama series Breaking Bad (2012–2013) and its spin-off Better Call Saul (2017–2020), and Professor Sarah Gordon in the BBC One crime series Traces (2019–2022).

-Early life
+Early life and education

-Fraser was born in Glasgow, Scotland.
-She is the daughter of Rose Fraser, a college lecturer and nurse, and Alister Fraser, a screenwriter and businessman.
+Laura Fraser was born on 24 July 1975 in Glasgow, Scotland.
 She attended Hillhead High School and is a former member of the Scottish Youth Theatre.
 She trained at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland).

 Career

 Fraser's first big break was playing Door in the BBC's dark fantasy series Neverwhere in 1996.
 She starred in the BBC film The Tribe (1998), and played Lavinia in Titus (1999) as well as Justine in Virtual Sexuality (1999) and Candice in Kevin & Perry Go Large (2000).
 She also appeared in the films A Knight's Tale (2001) and Vanilla Sky (2001).
 She starred in the BBC period drama serials He Knew He Was Right (2004), Casanova (2005), and Reichenbach Falls (2007).
 She starred in the British comedy film Nina's Heavenly Delights (2006).
 She played Claire Bellington in the ITV series Talk to Me (2007).

 Fraser starred as the title character in Florence Nightingale, broadcast on BBC One in June 2008.
 From 2010 to 2012, she starred as Cat in the BBC Three series Lip Service.
 In 2010, it was announced that she would portray Jessica Brody in the pilot for the Showtime political thriller series Homeland.
 She was replaced on the show by Morena Baccarin.
 From 2012 to 2013, she portrayed Lydia Rodarte-Quayle in the final season of the AMC crime drama series Breaking Bad.
 From 2017 to 2020, she made occasional appearances as the same character in the prequel Better Call Saul, but was unable to appear during the final season due to COVID-19 restrictions preventing travel between the United States and Scotland, where she lived when the season began filming.

 She played Eve Stone in the 2016 television series The Missing.
 She played DI Juliet Wallace in the 2016 BBC miniseries One of Us.
 In 2017, Fraser starred as DS Annie Redford in the six-part ITV drama The Loch.
 In January 2020, she appeared as Kane in the Doctor Who episode "Orphan 55".

 In 2025 Fraser starred in the ITV series Patience as lead detective Bea Metcalf, who builds a working relationship with a neurodivergent person, named Patience, from the criminal records team.